damien-rivet/JamfKit/README.md

 #### Identifiable ####

-Represents all objects that can be received from / sent to the JAMF host.
+Represents all objects that can be received from / sent to the Jamf host.
 Its exposes two criticals elements:

 - An failable initializer that takes a JSON payload and return the instantiated `Identifiable` object
 - A function to return the JSON payload that represents the instance of the `Identifiable` object